contourpy/contourpy/docs/quickstart.rst

 .. note::

-   The format of data returned by :meth:`~contourpy.SerialContourGenerator.filled` is controlled by the ``filled_type`` argument passed to :func:`~contourpy.contour_generator`.
+   The format of data returned by :meth:`~contourpy.ContourGenerator.filled` is controlled by the ``filled_type`` argument passed to :func:`~contourpy.contour_generator`.

 Graphical output